 What is operating cash flow?

 The OCF represents the real cash a company received during the fiscal period because of operating activities.
 Providing services, selling inventory, any deferred revenue, and costs related to future contracts are all examples of operating activities that may generate a cash flow for the company.
 That's it, as simple as it sounds.

 From that definition, we can say already that the operating cash flow is a more reliable profitability value than net income because it shows real money.
-As explained in the article about free cash flow, net income is discounted by items that are not real cash, such as depreciation, amortization, stock-based compensation expenses, among others.
+As explained in the free cash flow calculator, net income is discounted by items that are not real cash, such as depreciation, amortization, and stock-based compensation expenses, among others.

 Because of this problem, investors tend to rely on EBITDA.
 However, even EBITDA does not take into account important cash flows variations like changes in inventory levels or accounts receivables/payables.

 Consequently, cash flow from operations is crucial for business owners and investors because it shows if the company can maintain itself and grow based on real money transactions.